 Opening hours, admission and directions

-- BankGiro Lottery VIP Card holders, ICOM Card holders, members Rembrandt Society, RoMeO-members: free
+- VriendenLoterij VIP Card holders, ICOM Card holders, members Rembrandt Society, RoMeO-members: free

-You can pay at the desk with various bank and credit cards (VISA and Mastercard).
+At the desk, you can pay with various bank and credit cards (VISA, Mastercard) and in cash.
 NB We do not accept American Express credit cards.

 Location and travel directions